MasterKano/BITS/Jigoro-Text-BIO-Instruct-v6.5.md

 - “Sections A-B xParts”
   - Output sections A through B but allow safe-stop and continuation until the entire range is complete.
   - Example: “Sections 4-6 xParts” (assistant outputs as much as fits, then safe-stops with resume token).
+- “Sections A-B (Parts)”
+  - Alias of xParts.
+- “Section X (Parts)”
+  - Alias of “Section X” with safe-stop/resume until the full section is delivered.

 ### 6.4 Chunking commands (for large sections)